-I live in Los Angeles and all of the smoke in the air is giving me flashbacks of the Woolsey Fire that raged through Southern California in 2018.
-I remember it well because I had been asked to cover the wildfire by the executive producer of KCET’s SoCal Connected who called on a Friday evening.
+I live in Los Angeles and all of the smoke from local fires is giving me flashbacks of the Woolsey fire that raged through Southern California in 2018.
+I remember it vividly because I had been asked to cover the event by my executive producer at SoCal Connected who called me at 7 p.m.
 Her story, The New Normal, was about how overdevelopment into fire-prone areas and climate change is increasing the frequency and severity of wildfires in California.

-We put on flame-resistant turnout coats and drove down the eerily empty 101 freeway through the police blockades.
-Power throughout the burn areas was turned off so we were either operating in total darkness or by the intense red flare of raging fires that were burning down entire neighborhoods.
+We both donned flame-resistant turnout coats and drove down the eerily empty 101 freeway past Calabasas and through several police roadblocks.
+Power throughout the burn areas was turned off so we were either driving in total darkness or bathed in the intense red flare of raging fires that were burning down entire neighborhoods.

-It was a pretty harrowing sight to see children’s toys and clothing on fire and old burning yearbook pages blowing in the wind.
-I documented much of what I saw on video but had a few close calls.
-My header photo is of an incident we had on Pacific Coast Highway (PCH).
-We had our backs to the ocean and were shooting a hillside that was filled with burning homes.
-The wind suddenly kicked up and blew debris and a swirling tornado of fire right at us.
-Downed power wires were literally whipping in the air.
+What struck me most that night were the random things that I saw burning like children’s toys and file cabinets filled with personal documents.
+I captured much of what I saw on video but we had a few close calls.
+My website header photo shows an incident that we had on Pacific Coast Highway (PCH).
+We were shooting a hillside that was covered with burning homes when the wind suddenly kicked up.
+An angry swirl of debris and fire came down the hillside at us, whipping downed power wires in big sweeping arcs.

-We were fortunate to be traveling with an experienced stringer who kept his always running Dodge Charger pointed in the right direction for quick escapes.
-We got out of there and ended up following the engine crews that were working PCH.
-Overworked firefighters were frantically going from location to location, trying to save homes and businesses throughout Malibu.
+We were fortunate to have met up with an experienced news stringer who always kept his modified Dodge Charger pointed in the right direction for quick escapes.
+We got out of there quickly and ended up following an engine crew that was working PCH.
+The overworked firefighters were doing what they could to save the many homes and businesses throughout Malibu.
 But it was a windy evening.
-Embers were blowing over our heads.
-We followed one crew to Pepperdine University, which is literally surrounded by hillsides that were on fire.
-I used a 400mm lens to get shots of students huddling in the library since campus security was chasing away reporters.
-Most of the university was spared.
+You could see embers blowing over our heads and igniting everything that they came into contact with.
+We followed one crew to Pepperdine University which sat in a bowl surrounded by scrubby hillsides that were burning.
+We followed a line of parked cars burning along the edge of the campus to the library.
+I used a 400mm lens to get shots of students huddling since campus security had been ordered to chase away reporters.
+Most of the university was spared that night.